 Do Requests for Driving Directions Count in Local Maps Rankings of Businesses?** > > A Google patent application published last week describes a solution to > reporting incorrect addresses that use GPS and Social Networking to sometimes > provide new addresses from others who have tagged the location of a place.
-I > could have really used this about a month ago, to try to find the right location > for a place I was trying to visit.
+I > could have used this about a month ago, to try to find the right location for a > place I was trying to visit.
 Getting proper driving directions can make a > difference when you are trying to find a place that you have never visited > before. > > It’s costly to send “expert observers” out to update mapped locations, which is > the traditional approach that map makers often employ.
 Because of that, some map > makers don’t update location information very frequently, especially with > printed copies of maps.
 With online mapping services and portable navigation > services, though, we expect up-to-date and timely information regarding the > locations of businesses. > > Many online mapping services provide for individual users to make suggestions > for corrections to maps, but those often have to be reviewed and approved by an > expert reviewer.
 Some of those systems might accept changes from users without > review who have had many suggestions approved in the past and have built up some > level of credibility. > > But what if a user of a mapping service used driving directions and arrived at a > destination on a map, and the place that was supposed to be there wasn’t, and > they reported it on their mobile phone while they were there.
-As in the > screenshot below from the patent filing, those systems can be tracked the number > of ways, including through the use of GPS or cell tower triangulation or wifi > location reporting. > > Imagine that not only could you report a missing destination, but that you could > send a correction into the map, have local contacts of yours queried for the > right driving directions, and possibly find the place you were looking for while > also helping to update the mapping service.
+As in the > screenshot below from the patent filing, those systems can be tracked in many > ways, including through the use of GPS or cell tower triangulation or wifi > location reporting. > > Imagine that not only could you report a missing destination, but that you could > send a correction into the map, have local contacts of yours queried for the > right driving directions, and possibly find the place you were looking for while > also helping to update the mapping service.